emon535/DataStructure_Algorithm-NoteBook/PMSCS/Lecture9.md

 - Found 3's index value is 5.  value is 3 - So the index of 5's value ( 3 ) is 3
 - -1 from the modified temp array element ( 5's value will be 4)
 -

+## :dart: Stable Sort :

+- Output and Input order will be same.
+- :alert: What is stable Sort ?